Quixotic7/gridstep/README.md

 # gridstep
-**gridstep** is a polyphonic, isomorphic grid keyboard sequencer for monome norns + grid.
+**gridstep** is a polyphonic, isomorphic grid keyboard sequencer for monome norns + grid using the timber engine.

 ![](doc/img/page_trig.png)